krrgit/EntryGameEngine/README.md

 ### Layers
 These layers act as a way to customize what order to run parts of the game.
 Overlays are always rendered on top of 3D elements.
 ### ImGui
 This ImGui implementation has been better optimized for the 3DS.
 Everything is drawn using the C2D library.
-Does not support docking.
+Does not support docking (yet.)
 ### Input Polling
 For now, GetButtonDown() is implemented.
 IsKeyPressed() is mostly used atm.
 Need to Implement GetButton() and GetButtonUp().
 ### Button Codes
 Same as Citro3D.
 ### Renderer
+Position, Rotation, Scale supported.
+Textures supported.

 ### Renderer API Abstraction
 There exists some abstraction between the renderer and the Citro3D library.
 If there are no plans to implement an editor application on PC, or support other APIs, this abstraction may be removed for potentially better performance.